 It is used after having stakeholders interview.
 Defining what values your product has is the backbone of the design strategy.

-Besides, it’s strongly marketing conception, it should be applied in design development, that is named UX value proposition.
-It’s highly important that the main idea on your product values be consistent, coherent and reflected visually in its design.
+Besides, it’s strongly marketing conception, it should be applied in design development, which is named UX value proposition.
+It’s highly important that the main idea on your product values be consistent, coherent, and reflected visually in its design.